Ehlers-Danlos Syndrome

 These include:

-- Women with EDS, who often have a poor response to lidocaine (used in epidurals).
-You should see an anaesthetist before your labour to talk about what options might be effective for you.
+• Women with EDS sometimes have a poor response to lidocaine (used in epidurals).
+Review by an anaesthetist before labour is advised to discuss likely effective options.

-- Delivery of your baby which can be fast in EDS because your tissues 'give' easily and don't resist pushing the baby out.
-It's important for your midwife to keep it slow and controlled, for your baby and for you.
+• Delivery of the baby can be fast in EDS because the tissues 'give' easily and don't resist pushing the baby out.
+It's important for to try midwives to keep delivery slow and controlled.

-- Abnormal position of the baby, which is more common, as the baby is not held so tightly by your tissues, but this does not generally make labour more difficult in EDS.
+• Abnormal position of the baby is more common as the baby is not held so tightly by the tissues but this does not generally make labour more difficult in EDS.

 Problems that can occur after delivery